-In March 2016, as founding partner she established the Inuit Foundation: a non-profit organisation where she now works.
+In March 2016, as a founding partner, she created Inuit Fundación, a non-profit organisation, of which she is currently a trustee.
 This foundation's goal is to create social impact by bringing a new approach to managing the donations of individuals and companies through two primary vehicles: the philanthropic social impact fund through which innovative and scalable projects with a significant social impact are selected; and the Social Impact Bonds - a new vehicle for financing social causes through public-private partnerships.

 Luis Fernández-Revuelta Pérez (Almería, 1966).
 Independent Director of Banco de Crédito Social Cooperativo, appointed for the first time on 9 June 2020.